 8. Can Ease Menopause Symptoms

 Some experts state that multivitamins are nutritional insurance.
 Hormonal shifts can lead to menopause symptoms, and this is where the essential vitamins and minerals come into the picture.
-And as the average diet often lacks certain essential nutrients, multivitamins can play an important role here.
+And as the average diet often lacks certain essential nutrients, multivitamins can play an important role here – more so because menopause symptoms are sure a bothersome issue in women.

 Some of the nutrients that help in this case include vitamins A, B6, B12, D, and E. These can help ease the symptoms of low estrogen.